Keep Warm On Your Construction Site To Give Pain The Cold Shoulder

 This jacket is powerful as it has been designed to withstand working in temperatures of up to -60 degrees celcius!

-There is a reflective interior that traps in warm air to keep you warm.
+There is also a reflective interior that traps in warm air to keep you warm.

 And if you start to feel too hot there is a double front zip which allows you to unzip the inner one to let some hot air out and regulate your temperature.